railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 fetchmail -d 300

 If you want to receive customer requests by email you must first create a rule that automatically assigns new cases to a specified user.
-You must then verify that this user possesses a suitable email address in the  *Address*  field within Open ERP.
+You must then verify that this user possesses a suitable email address in the :guilabel:`Address` field within Open ERP.

 To find out if the new email should create a new case or update an existing case, Open ERP analyzes the subject line of the email.
 Existing cases are identified by the case number in the subject line, for example